-The Biggest Creep in Town
+The Biggest Creep in Petyton Place

 Lucas is an alcoholic, and one night, in a drunken rage, he rapes Selena.
-Selena is ashamed of the incident, and does not tell anyone what happened for fear of the gossip that would inevitably result.
+Selena is ashamed of the incident, and doesn’t tell anyone what happened for fear of the gossip that would inevitably result.

-After high school graduation, some more major drama goes down in Peyton Place:
+After high school graduation, some more major drama goes down in Peyton Place.

-First, Allison and Norman are accused of skinny-dipping together by a gossipy neighbor, and Connie believes the neighbor instead of her daughter’s true version of events—that her and Norman did go for a swim, but they were wearing their suits.
+First, Allison and Norman are accused of skinny-dipping together by a gossipy neighbor.
+Connie believes the neighbor instead of her daughter’s true version of events—that she and Norman did go for a swim, but they kept their swimsuits on.
 While arguing over the incident, Connie reveals to Allison that she and Allison’s father were never married.
-This shakes Allison’s world, and she decides to make good on her threat to leave Peyton Place, and heads for New York to become a writer.
+This shakes Allison’s world, and she decides to make good on her threat to leave Peyton Place.
+Allison heads to New York, and becomes a writer.

 Then the US enters World War II.
 Norman and all the young men of Peyton Place enlist, and go off to battle.

 Lucas Cross has also enlisted.
 On Lucas’ Christmas leave, he decides to come back to Peyton Place, and have at Selena again.
 But this time Selena is prepared to overpower him: out of fear for her life, Selena strikes the drunken Lucas with fireplace tongs.

 Selena and her eight-year-old brother, a witness to the homicide, bury Lucas’ body and don’t tell a soul: Selena worries that by coming clean to the authorities, she’ll open her life up for questioning, and her secret pregnancy by her stepfather will be revealed, ruining not just her reputation, but the reputation of her long-time love and fiancé, Ted Carter.